-I am a third-year doctoral candidate at the Operations Research Center at MIT advised by Dimitris Bertsimas.
+I am a fourth-year doctoral candidate at the Operations Research Center at MIT advised by Dimitris Bertsimas.
 My primary research interest is the intersection of modern optimization with problems of statistics and machine learning, with the goal of developing new methods that significantly improve upon the state of the art.

 Other interests include: